WR-CREATOR/vllm-benchmark/README.md

   - Latency
   - Tokens per second
   - Time to first token
-  - New:Output token throughput (tok/s)
+  - New: Output token throughput (tok/s)
+  - New: model_name parser
 - Easy to run with customizable parameters
 - Generates JSON output for further analysis or visualization